 - What is your research project?

-- How will your research improve the lives of people with type 1 diabetes?
+- How will your research improve the lives of people with T1D?

-- How will your travel assist your research?
+- How will your travel or training assist your research?

-- Budget – (not to exceed $1,000 for virtual conferences and meetings and $2,000 if travel is within Australia) and details of any other sources for travel funds must be declared.
+- Budget – (not to exceed $1,000 for virtual conferences, training and meetings and $2,000 if travel is within Australia) and details of any other sources for travel funds must be declared.
 If funds are received from other sources, please notify JDRF immediately.

 Expenses eligible for support include any business-related travel expenses including conference registration, visas, economy-class airfare, airport & conference transfers reasonably priced accommodation and meals during the conference dates only.

 - Letter of support – 1-page limit.
-A letter of support from one supervisor commenting on your work, commitment to type 1 diabetes research, and the scientific benefits of the travel.
+A letter of support from one supervisor commenting on your work, commitment to T1D research, and the scientific benefits of the travel.